ksdavidc/kyoto-lesson.github.io/junior_coders/teacher_notes/kidsJokesForScratchJr.md

 : How does the ocean say hello?
 : It waves.

-Why Birds Fly
-: Why do birds fly to warmer climates in the winter?
-: It’s much easier than walking!

 Smarter Than a Parrot
 : What creature is smarter than a talking parrot?